XDean/Share/doc/git/git-for-rd/1-Introduce.md

 ### Remote

-- A git repository on server
+- A Git repository on server
+- Default remote name is `origin`

 ![remote](images/remote.png)